wrv/wasm_simd_c_examples/README.md

 ## Notes

 After creating these examples, likely the easiest way to work with WASMSIMD in C is with intrinsics, with the second easiest way being the external `.wat` file.
-The main reason I say this is because I'm not currently sure how to create a local v128 variable with inline WASMSIMD, increasing the number of instructions required.
+Using inline WASM SIMD may be okay, but observations so far have shown that the compiler does a good job of optimizing the WASM.

 ## Resources